Sidney Verba

 Sidney Verba (May 26, 1932 – March 4, 2019) was an American political scientist, librarian and library administrator.
 His academic interests were mainly American and comparative politics.
 He was the Carl H. Pforzheimer University Professor at Harvard University and also served Harvard as the director of the Harvard University Library from 1984 to 2007.

 Verba was educated at Harvard College and Princeton University, and served on the faculty of Princeton, Stanford University, and the University of Chicago, before returning to Harvard, where he would spend the rest of his career.
 As he gave notice of his intention to retire in 2006, Verba observed: "Academics are the only people I can think of for whom this sentence makes sense: 'I'm hoping to get some time off so that I can get some work done.'"

 Early life and education

 Verba grew up in Brooklyn, New York, where his family ran a "small mom-and-pop dry goods store and always worried about money."
 After high school he attended Harvard College, where he earned a degree in History and Literature.
-He began graduate school in the Woodrow Wilson School of Public and International Affairs at Princeton University, intending to join the foreign service, but transferred to Princeton's politics department and earned a PhD.
+He began graduate school in the Woodrow Wilson School of Public and International Affairs at Princeton University, intending to join the foreign service, but transferred to Princeton's politics department and earned a Ph.D.